VirtusLab/ReactSphere-reactive-beyond-hype/README.md

 docker push docker-registry.local/hello-world-async
 ```

+### [FUTURE] Publishing to AWS in-cluster Docker Registry:

+Sbt build can be parameterised with system property `docker.registry.host`, which allows to pass host of registry
+different than `docker-registry.local`.
+Docker daemon has to be signed in (via `docker login` command) to given
+registry beforehand.
+After that it will be possible to use
+`sbt -Ddocker.registry.host=https://prod.registry.domain.com docker:publish` to publish images to prod registry.

 ### Running applications in cluster:

 If publishing to cluster registry went well you can deploy apps to k8s using this command: